-Serological surveillance in a free zone should target those areas that are at highest risk of BTV transmission, based on the results of previous surveillance and other information.
+Serological surveillance in a free zone should target those areas that are at highest risk of transmission of BTV, based on the results of previous surveillance and other information.
 This will usually be towards the boundaries of the free zone.
-In view of the epidemiology of infection with BTV, either random or targeted sampling is suitable to select herds or animals for testing.
+In view of the epidemiology of bluetongue, either random or targeted sampling is suitable to select herds or animals for testing.

 Serological surveillance in infected zones will identify changes in the boundary of the zone, and can also be used to identify the BTV types circulating.
-In view of the epidemiology of infection with BTV, either random or targeted sampling is suitable.
+In view of the epidemiology of bluetongue, either random or targeted sampling is suitable.